0ldMonk/storm/README.md

-Just a bunch of helpful scritps for various purposes.
+Just a bunch of helpful scripts for various purposes.